digitalservicebund/ris-norms/README.md

 When installing dependencies, make sure they are licensed under one of the [allowed licenses](./allowed-licenses.json).
 This will be checked in the pipeline for both frontend and backend dependencies.
 The pipeline will fail if licenses not included in the list are used by any dependency.

-## Slack notifications

-Opt in to CI posting notifications for failing jobs to a particular Slack channel by setting a repository secret with the name `SLACK_WEBHOOK_URL`, containing a URL for [incoming webhooks](https://api.slack.com/messaging/webhooks).

 ## Contributing

 If you would like to contribute, check out [`CONTRIBUTING.md`](./CONTRIBUTING.md).
 Please also consider our [Code of Conduct](./CODE_OF_CONDUCT.md).